To support this vision, all students from Year 7 are required to bring their own laptop, selected from a range of recommended models.

 We suggest that students store their laptops in their lockers.
 All existing lockers are secure and large enough to contain the recommended laptop devices.

 Yes – all students will be able to print wirelessly to the College copiers.

 Yes – there is a team in the ICT Helpdesk that can help students with support requests.
-Additionally, an e-Learning Integrator can assist students and staff with using their devices.

 Bring Your Own Device.
 Typically associated with the bringing of any device you currently own with little to no standardisation.